 The use of masks and symbolic representations is a thousand-year-old tradition of a religious festival in ancient Rome that became an opportunity to subvert the social order.
 Slaves and citizens filled the cities to participate in the wild party between dances and music.

 The Carnival of Venice initially had its purpose: to give the population, especially the most impoverished class, the opportunity to celebrate, and the use of masks guarantees that anonymity that allowed the annulment of social differentiations.

 This tremendous event was organized with jugglers, musicians, and dancers who performed in public spaces, making people forget about work.

-The frittella, traditional dessert of the Venice Carnival.
+The frittella is a traditional dessert of the Venice Carnival.

 The event is repeated every year in Lido, Venice, in the historic Palazzo del Cinema and neighboring buildings between August and the beginning of September.
 For ten days, Lido becomes the center of the world, with many international stars on the catwalk.

 After the Oscar, it is also the oldest festival dedicated to the seventh art world: the first edition was held in August 1932.